cwand/mmct/docs/documentation.md

 ---

 `tester.do_test(numpy.ndarray x, numpy.ndarray p)` : `float` -- Tests the hypothesis that the array of observations `x` originates from a multinomial distribution with probabilities given in `p`.
-This draws `n_trials` random samples from the hypothesised distribution and calculates the test statistic for each of the samples.
+This draws `n_samples` random samples from the hypothesised distribution and calculates the test statistic for each of the samples.
 The sample statistics are inserted into `statistics`.
 The function returns the p-value which is the fraction of random samples having a poorer test statistic than the item under test.

 ---